A topic from the subject of Chemical Engineering in Chemistry.

 Introduction

-Separation processes are fundamental to chemical engineering, as they allow for the separation of valuable components from complex mixtures.
-These processes are widely used in industries such as pharmaceuticals, food processing, and water treatment.
+Separation processes are fundamental to chemical engineering, enabling the isolation of valuable components from complex mixtures.
+These processes are crucial across diverse industries, including pharmaceuticals, food processing, and water treatment.

 Basic Concepts